SHTFDad may collect a share of sales or other compensation from the links on this page.

 Designed to protect whatever is inside it from high levels of non-static and static electricity, a Faraday Cage is more important than you think.

-In the event of an EMP, the forms of communications we have now will cease to work.
-No more phone, Internet, Facebook, Twitter, text and the like.
+In the event of an EMP, the forms of communication we have now will cease to work.
+No more phones, Internet, Facebook, Twitter, text and the like.
 Can you imagine how chaotic things will be?

 How does a Faraday cage work?